-This page is sponsored by Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
+This page is sponsored by our partner Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
 Learn more about how the University of Southern California can help you become a transformative teacher in Indiana.

 To become a certified teacher in Indiana, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.

 Our goal is to make this process as easy as possible, and we are dedicated to updating the site with new information on a regular basis.
 To stay up-to-date with the latest in teacher certification, please complete the form in the right sidebar.

 Important Note: Education licensure requirements and salary statistics (for teachers and administrators) are subject to change.
 CertificationMap.com makes its best effort to keep content accurate; however, the official sources are the state education departments.
 Please confirm licensing requirements with your state before applying for licensure or renewal.
 Last updated: 1/06/2015

 To earn an initial teaching certification in the state of Indiana, teaching candidates must meet the following requirements:

 - Completion of bachelor’s degree (or higher) from an accredited college/university.

 - Completion of a state-approved teacher preparation program.